YoYoGa

 It's

-been an interesting week between the sinking feeling about OceanGate
+been an interesting week on WhatsCrapp between the sinking feeling about an OceanGate

-claim of her possible Gujarati origin Meri milli ben, her touching
+claim of her possible Gujarati origin, Miss Meri Milli Ben, her touching

-feet, etc. We all felt so giddy.
+feet of certain celebrity, etc. We all felt so giddy.
 So proud.
-Perhaps her roots and Oklahoma! the musical is based on The Gujarat Story.
+Perhaps her roots and Oklahoma! the musical is based on the dhokla's home.

 Ignoring